 Do you have a surfing adventure in mind?
 Never be separated from your board again by combining your two favourite cultures — bike and surf.
 Australian custom motorcycle and fashion brand Deus Ex Machina bring both Bondi cool and characteristic Aussie humour to the many custom designs that have emerged from their workshop in Sydney.

-If you’re a lover of all things motorcycles, your quest is over, make your first destination ‘The Motorcycle: Design, Art, Desire‘ exhibition, a world–exclusive showing of 150 years of extraordinary motorcycle design — only in Brisbane’s Gallery of Modern Art (GOMA) until 26 April 2021, you might also win your dream surfboard, check out our Deus competition.
+If you’re a lover of all things motorcycles, your quest is over, make your first destination ‘The Motorcycle: Design, Art, Desire‘ exhibition, a world–exclusive showing of 150 years of extraordinary motorcycle design.

 Deus Ex Machina ‘The Salt Machine’ surfboard